 There is Insufficient Evidence for Your Workers’ Comp Claim

-Unfortunately, the burden of proof rests on you as the injured party to provide sufficient evidence that your injury happened at work or when you were doing work-related activities off-site.
+165,985 Pennsylvania workers suffered a work-related injury or illness in 2024, including 1,960 workers in Luzerne County.
+If you are suffering from similar injuries, the burden of proof rests on you as the injured party to provide sufficient evidence that your injury happened at work or when you were doing work-related activities off-site.
 If you do not present significant evidence to justify your claim, your employer may argue that there is no proof that the injury was work-related and could have happened off the clock.
 This is particularly common if there were no witnesses to your injury, as your employer may try to claim that someone would have seen or heard the disputed incident if it had happened at work.
 This is why it is so essential that you inform your supervisor and coworkers as soon as possible after you sustain an injury at work.
 Without witnesses, especially in cases like repetitive stress injuries, it’s crucial to speak with a repetitive injury workers’ compensation lawyer to ensure you have properly documented your injuries and reported them promptly.

 You Didn’t Report Your Wilkes-Barre Work Injury Soon Enough

 Another common reason Wilkes-Barre workers’ compensation claims are denied is if you did not report your injury on time.
 Time is of the essence when filing workers’ compensation claims, as you must meet deadlines to receive compensation.
-In Pennsylvania, state law says that you must report your injury to your employer within 120 days of the accident or realizing you were first injured.
+In Pennsylvania, the Workers’ Compensation Act state law says that you must report your injury to your employer within 120 days of the accident or realizing you were first injured.
 However, if you report your injury to your employer within 21 days, you will receive retroactive benefits from the date of your injury.
 After 21 days, you’ll receive benefits from the day you first reported your injury.
 After the 120-day deadline, you will not receive compensation for your injuries.
 This makes it critical that you report your injuries to your employer as soon as they occur, especially in severe cases where families may later need to pursue workers’ comp death benefits.

 You Didn’t Seek Medical Treatment for Your Work-Related Injury

-After being injured on the job, you must seek medical treatment immediately, even if unnecessary.
+After being injured on the job, you must seek medical treatment immediately, even if it is unnecessary.
 The main reason to do so is that it may be hard to tell the extent of your injuries immediately.
 You may feel fine at first, only to find out that you suffered internal injuries during your accident.
 Furthermore, if you do not seek immediate medical attention after being injured at work, this could cause your case to be denied.
 Your employer’s insurance company will likely try to use the fact that you didn’t go to the doctor against you by arguing that your injuries are not as bad as you claimed if you did not need medical attention.
 Seeing a doctor as soon as possible after you are injured at work can help demonstrate the seriousness of your case while also starting the process of documenting your injuries.

 You Were Suspected of Being Under the Influence